What is Neuroblastoma Cancer?

 MS: The tumor has spread only to the skin, liver and/or bone marrow in a child who is younger than 18 months.

-Treatment plans for children with neuroblastoma vary based on age, stage, the type of cells involved in the cancer and whether there are additional copies of the MYCN gene present.
+Neuroblastoma treatments for children vary based on age, stage, the type of cells involved in the cancer and whether there are additional copies of the MYCN gene present.
 The MYCN gene regulates cell growth.
 When mutated, it can cause cancerous tumors.
-Tumors with the MYCN gene, like neuroblastoma, are more likely to spread and less likely to respond to treatment.
+Cancer tumors with the MYCN gene, like neuroblastoma, are more likely to spread and less likely to respond to treatment.
 Based on these factors, children are placed into different risk categories:

 Treatment plans are determined by risk category and typically consist of a combination of surgery to remove as much of the tumor as possible, chemotherapy and radiation therapy.
-Higher risk patients often receive additional treatments, such as immunotherapy, bone marrow transplants, or newer treatments like MIBG therapy, which uses radioactive MIBG to target neuroblastoma cells and release radiation.
+Stage 4 neuroblastoma and higher risk patients often receive additional treatments, such as immunotherapy, bone marrow transplants, or newer treatments like MIBG therapy, which uses radioactive MIBG to target neuroblastoma cells and release radiation.1

 Risk categories also determine the five-year survival rates for children with neuroblastoma.

 For intermediate-risk patients: 80-90%

 Approximately two-thirds of all children diagnosed with neuroblastoma cancer will have some metastatic disease, and infants have a better chance than older children of remaining free of neuroblastoma after treatment.